-Top 47 Alternatives to IBM Rational Functional Tester for Java/.NET Testing
+Top 2 Alternatives to IBM Rational Functional Tester for Functional UI

 IBM Rational Functional Tester (RFT) emerged from IBM’s Rational tool suite as one of the early enterprise-grade solutions for automated functional testing of desktop and web applications.
 It gained popularity for its strong support of Java and .NET applications, data-driven test capabilities, record-and-playback features, object maps, and its alignment with enterprise workflows and compliance needs.
 Many teams adopted RFT because it fit neatly into established enterprise ecosystems, could automate complex legacy UIs, and integrated into CI/CD pipelines with sufficient governance.